OpenVidu/openvidu.io-docs/docs/components/openvidu-admin-dashboard.md

 ></ov-admin-login>
 ```

-Once you are logged as admin, you can show the [AdminDashboardComponent](/api/openvidu-angular/components/AdminDashboardComponent.html).
-This component needs a recording list with the aim of provide to you recording management allowing you to review all your recordings, preview them, download them or delete those you don't need anymore.
+Once you are logged as an admin user, we can show the [AdminDashboardComponent](/api/openvidu-angular/components/AdminDashboardComponent.html).
+This component needs a recording list so the administrator can review all the recordings, preview them, download them or delete them.
 Just with a couple of clicks.

 In this tutorial, the `recordingsList` will be empty because there is not recording support in the basic server application.
-Also, the _AdminDashboardComponent_ provides multiple events for the recording magemente as `onRefreshRecordingsClicked` or `onDeleteRecordingClicked` and it also provides a way to listen when you click the logout button with the `onLogoutClicked` event.
+Also, the _AdminDashboardComponent_ provides multiple events for the recording management as `onRefreshRecordingsClicked` or `onDeleteRecordingClicked` and it also provides a way to listen when you click the logout button with the `onLogoutClicked` event.

 ```html
 <ov-admin-dashboard